DiscordJim/peterson/README.md

 # Peterson's Algorithm

-Implementation in Rust.
-Just an experiment.
+Implementing Peterson's Algorithm for multiple processes in Rust.